North Carolina Commissioner of Agriculture: Powers, duties, and structure

 Article III, Section 7, of the Constitution of North Carolina stipulates the popular election of the Commissioner of Agriculture every four years.
 North Carolina is one of 12 states to make this office elective.
 The office holder is not subject to term limits.
 In the event of a vacancy in the office, the Governor of North Carolina has the authority to appoint a successor until a candidate is elected at the next general election for members of the General Assembly.
 Per Article III, Section 8 of the constitution, the commissioner sits on the Council of State.
 They are eighth in line of succession to the governor.

 The Commissioner of Agriculture serves as head of the North Carolina Department of Agriculture and Consumer Services, which is responsible for promoting agriculture in the state and enforcing various health and safety regulations through the implementation of over 75 laws and programs.
 The commissioner chairs the North Carolina Board of Agriculture, which has statutory authority to adopt rules for the department.
 The department is split into 20 divisions.
 As of December 2022, the department has 1,753 employees retained under the terms of the State Human Resources Act.
 As with all Council of State officers, the commissioner's salary is fixed by the General Assembly and cannot be reduced during their term of office.
-In 2022, the commissioner's annual salary was $146,421.
+As of 2025, the commissioner's annual salary is $168,384.